MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-9.2.0/configure-global-settings.md

 applied.
 The value `Az` indicates the setting is applied to all modules available that are part of Azure PowerShell.

-To disable the breaking change warning message for cmdlets in the Az.Compute module, you use the `Update-AzConfig` cmdlet with the `DisplayBreakingChangeWarning` and `AppliesTo` parameters as shown in the following example.
+To disable the breaking change warning message for cmdlets in the **Az.Compute** module, use the `Update-AzConfig` cmdlet with the `DisplayBreakingChangeWarning` and `AppliesTo` parameters as shown in the following example.